-- (v) "committee" means a committee established in terms of section 17; - (vi) "council" means the South African Council for the Project and Construction Management Professions established by section 2; - (vii) "department" means the national department responsible for public works; - (viii) "disciplinary tribunal" means a tribunal appointed in terms of section 30; 20 - (ix) "Minister" means the Minister responsible for public works; - (x) "prescribe" means prescribed by a rule made by the council under section 36, and "prescribed" has a corresponding meaning; - (xi) "professional" means a person who is registered in terms of section 19(2)(a); - (xii) "registered person" means a person registered under one of the categories 25 referred to in section 18; - (xiii) "registrar" means the person appointed as registrar under section 8(1)(a); - (xiv) "registration" means the process- - (a) of assessment of competency of applicants for the purpose of registration under this Act; and - (b) of entering the names of the applicants who qualify into the register referred to in section 11(c);
+1. In tl his Act, unless the context otherwise indicates-

+"accredit" means the process of evaluation and recognition by the council of education programmes offered by educational institutions relating to the quantity surveying profession, and "accreditation" has a corresponding meaning; 5

+(ii) 10

+(iii)

+(iv) 15

+(v) "committee" means a committee established in terms of section 17;

+(vi)

+(vii)

+(viii) (ix) "disciplinary tribunal" means a tribunal appointed in terms of section 30; 20

+(x)

+(xi)

+(xii) "registered person" means a person registered under one of the categories referred to in section 18; 25

+(xiii)

+(xiv)

+, , (a) of assessment of competency of applicants for the purpose of registration under this Act; and 30

+(b) of entering the names of the applicants who qualify into the register referred to in section $11(c)$;

+(vv) "rule" means a rule made and in force under this Act.